aws/aws-cdk/packages/aws-cdk/README.md

 #### CloudFormation Change Sets vs direct stack updates

-By default, CDK will create a CloudFormation change with the changes that will be deployed and then executes it.
+By default, CDK creates a CloudFormation change set with the changes that will be deployed and then executes it.
 This behavior can be controlled with the `--method` parameter: